-The demand for ports by the new TSP should depend upon its projection of traffic as the same not only requires augmentation in the interconnection equipment but also in the access network.
-The uptake of the services and the rate of growth would determine the actual requirement so at the initial stage a minimum provisioning can be done with a provision for rapid mark up in the interconnection capacities in case traffic ramp up happens as per the new TSPs projection.
-Please refer to our response to Q 10 (a) where we have submitted a rationale to arrive at initial POI capacity which can be circulated as guidelines by the Authority to enable the initial POI which may allow for taking care of inflationary demand of ports at the start of service.
-In conjunction to the same however, the parties should also be mandated to follow the timeline as submitted here in to ensure that in case of traffic volumes exceeding the average pattern the subscribers are not inconvenienced due to lack of POI capacity.
+The demand for ports by the new TSP should depend upon its projection of traffic.
+The uptake of the services and the rate of growth would determine the actual requirement so at the initial stage a minimum provisioning can be done with the provision for rapid mark up in the interconnection capacities in case traffic ramp up happens as per the new TSPs projection.
+Please refer to our response to Q 10 (a) where we have submitted a rationale to arrive at initial POI capacity, which can be circulated as guidelines by the Authority to enable the initial POI, which may allow for taking care of inflationary demand of ports at the start of service.
+In conjunction to the same however, the parties should also be mandated to follow the timeline as submitted here to ensure that in case of traffic volumes exceeding the average pattern the subscribers are not inconvenienced due to lack of POI capacity.